vindar/tgx/docs/intro_api_3D.md

 - keep textures in faster memory when possible;
 - split very large textured faces if texture cache locality is poor;
 - clear the image and Z-buffer once per frame, not before every object;
-- avoid drawing debug wireframe on top of every frame unless it is needed.
+- avoid drawing debug wireframe on top of every frame unless it is needed; if antialiasing is useful, prefer the explicit `drawWireFrame...AA()` methods over the adjustable-thickness overloads.

 @section sec_3D_complete_example Complete embedded example